GryderArt/CRISPRtoolkit/README.md

 Code used to handle pooled CRISPR data (buildMatrix_and_plotCRISPR.R) and design followup sgRNAs by generating cutsite locations as BED coordinate (sgRNA_to_bed.sh).

 # Achilles CRISPR data analysis script
 R-script for analyzing and making figures (plotAchillesCRISPR_20Q1.R) from Achilles DepMap datasets.
 Updated to 20Q1.

+Data freely available from:  https://depmap.org/portal/download/all/

 1. CERES Rank dot plots